OpenCDSS/cdss-app-statecu-fortran-doc-dev/mkdocs-project/docs/dev-tasks/releasing.md

 The full build process checklist is as follows.
 All release artifacts include the version found in the software code.

-1. As of version 14.0.0, the software version has 3 parts such as 14.0.0.
+1. As of version 14.0.0, the software version has 3 parts such as 14.0.0 (parts are **not** padded with extra zeros as was done previously).
 The version should be incremented accordingly as public releases are made based on [Semantic versioning](https://semver.org/).
 If necessary, add a fourth part such as `.dev1`, `.dev2`, etc. to indicate development versions that